json-everything/json-everything-docs/_docs/schema/schemagen/examples/intent.md

 ---
 This example shows how to extend schema generation to output a new keyword.

-Suppose we've implemented the `maxDate` keyword (see the "Custom Vocabularies" example).
+Suppose we've implemented the `maxDate` keyword from the [Custom Vocabularies example](/schema/examples/custom-vocabs/#example-schema-vocabs-keyword).
 Now we need a way to generate schemas that contain it.

 For this we need to create a _keyword intent_.